plone/documentation/old-reference-manuals/zope_secrets/security.rst

 mangled permission name as an instance variable on the object (or delete the variable, if setting to an empty list of roles).
-Next, it will ensure no other ``__roles__`` or ``<name>__roles__`` *instance* variables have been set (class variables are left alone, of course), so that the managled permission name attribute is the unambiguous statement of the permission-to- role mapping.
+Next, it will ensure no other ``__roles__`` or ``<name>__roles__`` *instance* variables have been set (class variables are left alone, of course), so that the mangled permission name attribute is the unambiguous statement of the permission-to- role mapping.